WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/loading-javascript.md

 Now start a new post in the block editor, and check your browser Developer Tools.
 You should see the message in your console log.
 See [Mozilla's What are browser developer tools?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools) if you need more information, the area to become most familiar with is [The JavaScript console](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools#The_JavaScript_console).

-**Note for Theme Developers:**  The above method of enqueing is used for plugins, if you are extending Gutenberg for your theme there is a minor difference, you will use the `get_template_directory_uri()` function instead of `plugins_url()`.
+**Note for Theme Developers:**  The above method of enqueing is used for plugins, if you are extending the Block Editor for your theme there is a minor difference, you will use the `get_template_directory_uri()` function instead of `plugins_url()`.
 So for a theme, the enqueue example is:

 ```php
 function myguten_enqueue() {